-If you have two historic tables linked by foreign key, you can change it to use a HistoricForeignKey so that chasing relations from an as_of acquired instance (at a specific point in time) will honor that point in time when accessing the related object(s).
+If you have two historic tables linked by foreign key, you can change it to use a HistoricForeignKey so that chasing relations from an as_of acquired instance (at a specific timepoint) will honor that timepoint when accessing the related object(s).
 This works for both forward and reverse relationships.